damian-lis/fluent-blog/_articles/server-side-rendering-in-react.md

 Razzle, a project by Jared Palmer, has been gaining a lot of traction lately.
 From **its GitHub page**:

-<span class="mk-detail">“Razzle is a tool that abstracts all complex configuration needed for SSR into a single dependency — giving you the awesome developer experience of create-react-app, but then leaving the rest of your app’s architectural decisions about frameworks, routing, and data fetching up to you.”</span>
+<span class="md-detail">“Razzle is a tool that abstracts all complex configuration needed for SSR into a single dependency — giving you the awesome developer experience of create-react-app, but then leaving the rest of your app’s architectural decisions about frameworks, routing, and data fetching up to you.”</span>

 It’s easy to get started with Razzle, and it uses React Router 4 by default (unlike Next.js, which does not have a router out of the box).